danpejobo/geovita_processing_plugin/README.md

 The plugin adds a new group to the Processing Toolbox for "Geovita", containing sub-groups with tools and algorithms to perform different tasks.

-If you enconter bugs of any sort, PLEASE concider reporting them through [the bugtracker](https://github.com/danpejobo/geovita_processing_plugin/issues)
+If you enconter bugs of any sort, PLEASE consider reporting them through [the bugtracker at GitHub](https://github.com/danpejobo/geovita_processing_plugin/issues).
+Everyone benefits!

 Specifications
 ==============